w3c/did-wg/WorkMode/index.md

 In line with the spirit of the asynchronous decision procedures outlined above, significant pull requests, as well as the closure of open issues, should be marked with a special label (to be defined) and left open for a week.
-If no objection is raised during that time the issue can be closed or the pull request can be merged, respectively.
+If no objection is raised during that time, the issue can be closed or the pull request can be merged, respectively.

 #### Issue labels
-GitHub issues are also used as a records of wide reviews, of horizontal reviews, etc. The Working Group will define a number of labels (e.g., labeling an issue as part of the Horizontal Security review).
+GitHub issues are also used as a record of wide reviews, of horizontal reviews, etc. The Working Group will define a number of labels (e.g., labeling an issue as part of the Horizontal Security review).
 Chairs, staff, and editors are responsible to set those labels accordingly.